moss-piglet/MOSSLET/TIMELINE_IMPLEMENTATION_PLAN.md

 This approach gets you:

-1. **Complete Feature Set** (Weeks 1-2) - All design mockup features working
+1. **Complete Feature Set** (Weeks 1-2) - All design mockup features working with full encryption
 2. **High Performance** (Week 3) - Caching and concurrent processing
 3. **Beautiful Functional UI** (Week 4) - Design connected to robust backend
 4. **Platform Flexibility** - Optimized for performance, not vendor lock-in

 ---

-# 🏗️ PHASE 1: CORE ARCHITECTURE (WEEKS 1-2)
+# 🏗️ PHASE 1: CORE ARCHITECTURE (WEEKS 1-2) 🔐

 ## Missing Features Analysis

-Based on your design mockup, here's what needs to be built:
+Based on your design mockup, here's what needs to be built with **encryption-first approach**:

-### 1.1 Bookmarks System
+### 1.1 Bookmarks System (Using Existing post_key Architecture) 🔐

 **Current**: Only `favs_list` (likes) exists **Needed**: Separate bookmarks system with categories

+**🔑 CRITICAL DESIGN DECISION**: Use existing `post_key` encryption strategy for consistency:
+- Bookmark notes encrypted with the SAME `post_key` as the associated post
+- Reuse existing `user_post.key` lookup mechanism
+- Automatic cleanup when post is deleted (cascades through user_posts)
+- Same decryption flow as post content

 ```elixir
 # New schema: lib/mosslet/timeline/bookmark.ex